pdolan32/pdolan32/README.md

 ## Hi there!
 My name is Patrick 👋

-##### I am a junior at the University of Notre Dame majoring in Economics with minors in Data Science and Sociology.
+#### I am a junior at the University of Notre Dame majoring in Economics with minors in Data Science and Sociology.

+#### My Skills include:
+- Python
+- Excel

 <!--
 **pdolan32/pdolan32** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.